 We all know technology is only good when it works, so if you ever do have any problems with IT, our IT helpdesk is on hand to help with and computer/network access issues.
 You can contact them by phoning 01978 293241.
 Sorted.

 Our Academic Skills team are here to help students to develop a range of academic skills during their time at WGU.
 These include:

-They offer 1-2-1 appointments and group sessions to students, deliver presentations and lectures.
-They also create academic skills resources for students to use.
+We offer 1-2-1 appointments and group sessions to students.
+We also deliver presentations and lectures.
+In addition, we create academic skills resources that you can use.

 For written assignments and dissertations, Academic Skills Tutors are able to read up to a maximum of three pages (double-spaced) of a piece of written work and offer suggestions on ways to improve your writing style yourself.
-While they don’t do the work for you, or advise you on subject content, they can help you to learn more independently and develop the academic and writing skills that you need to be successful in your course and beyond.
+While we don’t do the work for you, or advise you on subject content, we can help you to become independent learners and develop the academic and writing skills that you need to be successful in your course of study and beyond.

 More information can be found here.
-You can also email email@example.com or call 07850 746003.
-On campus, you’ll find the team in the Academic Skills area on the first floor of the library (turn left at the top of the central staircase).
+You can email us on firstname.lastname@example.org.
+You can call us on 07850 746003.
+You can visit us in the Academic Skills area on the first floor of the library (turn left at the top of the central staircase).

 If you’re not sure if uni is right for you, our careers team are here to talk through your ideas and discuss which route might be best for you.
 Whether that’s a foundation year, professional course, an integrated masters or another option, they can help you decide which course to study and chat about options for work experience, or placements that can help you stand out from the crowd.